Hirvas Forest Area

-Pahtaja is a forest area which has beautiful landscape and high cultural value.
-During the trip you will learn much about forest industry of Finland, enjoy the forest and have a coffee at the campfire.
+Hirvas is tuitional forest area dedicated for training of the forestry students.
+During the trip you will learn much about forest industry and education of Finland, enjoy the forest and have a coffee in a Finnish way at the campfire.

 The trip is organized by the Metsähallitus (State Forest Enterprise), which is a state-owned enterprise, responsible for the management of one third of Finland’s surface area.
 Metsähallitus uses and develops state-owned land and water areas responsibly, in a way that maximises their benefits to society as a whole.
 Metsähallitus leads the way in diverse bioeconomy.

 During the trip you will get the introduction to sustainable multipurpose forestry management, logging and transportation in the forest.
 You will see both planning systems and tools in use: high-tech harvesting and logging equipment, Europe's largest transport vehicles and geographic information systems (GIS) of the Metsähallitus.

 Forestry trip is organized together with Lapin Ammattiopisto (a secondary school).
 You will be given a presentation about education in the field of natural resources in Lapland: from forest machine drivers to wilderness guides and reindeer herders.

 12.00 Departure from the city centre by bus (Santa Claus Hotel)